homermultitext/closed-hmt-lexicon/README.md

 Lexical entities and inflectional rules for parsing HMT project texts.

-For initial notes on and instructions for work in spring, 2016, please [see the wiki for this repository](https://github.com/homermultitext/hmt-lexicon/wiki).
+Intitial notes on from spring, 2016, are on [the wiki for this repository](https://github.com/homermultitext/hmt-lexicon/wiki).